semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem create -f /tmp/valid.yaml

+Additionally, the following command will create a new and empty `secret` that will be called `my-new-secret`:

+    sem create secrets my-new-secret

 ### sem delete project

 In order to delete an existing project named `be-careful` from the current